 I once developed and validated a testing program to hire meter readers at a utility company.
 These are the people who walk around and read gas meters to know how to charge people on their utility bill.
 (This is automated in new meters, but there are still plenty of old ones out there that require eyeballs to read them.)
 The testing program consisted of several cognitive ability tests and a battery of personality test.
 I worked with a sample of several hundred meter readers to select the tests, do the validation research (to make sure they predicted performance on the job) then implemented all the rules and procedures around using the test to screen candidates.
 This required a lot of policy writing and “nuts and bolts” type stuff like training and arranging for data retention and use.
 It was a big project but worked out well.

-My work is project based, so after clearing out my e-mail and voice mail I work on whatever project I have going at the time.
+My work is project based, so after clearing out my e-mail and voice mail, I work on whatever project I have going at the time.
 This may include doing research (reading materials like job descriptions) or it may include doing face-to-face or phone/internet based meetings.
-I spend a lot of time researching or asking people about their jobs so as to develop selection systems and competency models.
-When I’m not doing that I’m usually writing reports or other output like interview guides or screening questions.
+I spend a lot of time researching or asking people about their jobs to develop selection systems and competency models.
+When I’m not doing that, I’m usually writing reports or other output like interview guides or screening questions.
 I also manage the day-to-day work of an intern.

 What aspects of your work do you enjoy the most?